Trap, Neuter and Release

 Cats are vaccinated against rabies.

-Due to the limited space at the Stockton Animal Shelter for community cats, the shelter will only intake as many cats as we have room for.
-The shelter will take community cats Tuesday through Sunday, based upon the number of cages available.
-Please call ahead to make sure there is room, before bringing cats to the Shelter.
+Due to the limited space at the Stockton Animal Shelter for community cats, the shelter will only intake as many cats as we can provide humane care to.
+The shelter will take community cats based upon our surgical availability.
+Please call ahead to verify that we are accepting community cats before bringing them to the shelter.

-If the shelter determines that a community cat is adoptable, the cat may be adopted or transferred to another shelter or rescue organization.
+Community cats entering the shelter may be adopted or transferred to another shelter or rescue organization.
 If you want to be guaranteed that the cat is returned to your neighborhood, we ask that you use other resources available to you, such as many of the low-cost spay/neuter programs offered for community cats.
+If you would like resources to deter community cats from your property, please review our Living with Neighborhood Cats document.

-The Stockton Animal Shelter regularly has cats that are semi-feral that do not qualify to be part of the TNR program.
-Some examples are cats that have been surrendered by owners or cats that have been provided a regular food source.
+The Stockton Animal Shelter regularly has cats that are feral that do not qualify to be part of the TNR program.
+These cats may be coming from hoarding situations that are not tame, cats that have not been provided a regular food source in the community, or cats with unknown backgrounds that are not tame.
 These cats are spayed or neutered, vaccinated, ear-tipped (an indication they have been spayed or neutered) and provided a rabies vaccination.

 You do not need to live in the City of Stockton or San Joaquin County to adopt a barn cat.

-Please call Stockton Animal Services or email us at AnimalServices@stocktonca.gov to determine barn cat availability.
-If we do not currently have barn cats, we will place your name on a waiting list and contact you when these cats are available.
+Please call Stockton Animal Services or email us at AnimalServices@stocktonca.gov to inquire about our available barn cats.
+If we do not currently have barn cats, we will place your name on a waiting list and contact you when these cats are available. *Please note, this program is not for pet cats, and we do not accept owned cats into this program.*